Over 20 years of experience

 providing compassionate, intelligent, effective care.

 Dr. Russ has been licensed in the state of Oregon since 1998.
-He specializes in the treatment of injuries, acute and chronic pain, arthritis, sprains and strains, headaches, disc problems, and nerve problems.
+He specializes in the treatment of injuries, acute and chronic pain, scoliosis, arthritis, sprains and strains, headaches, disc problems, and nerve problems.

 Patients of all ages appreciate his gentle touch, his clear communication, and his emphasis on the patient's active role in his or her healing.
 His treatment sessions are thorough and unhurried, and his fees are reasonable.